omriarad/mcas/info/MCAS_notes_on_fabric.md

 These parameters in the server "configuration file" specify the libfabric interface on which the server will listen:

-- net_providers: the provider typei (only one), either verbs or socket
+- net_providers: the provider type (only one, despite the plural key), either verbs or socket
 - addr: the IPv4 address
 - net: the physcical interface